 2. Eat lots of steaming hot Chimney Cake

 Hungarians go a bit mad for Chimney Cake (or Kürtőskalács).
-So much so, they’ll happily queue up in the cold for a solid half an hour waiting for their cake to cook.
+They love it so much, they’ll happily queue up in the cold for a solid half an hour waiting for their cake to cook.
 Upon tasting one for ourselves, we totally understood why.
 Crispy on the outside and soft in the middle, Chimney Cake is wonderfully light and tasty.
-Cakes are cooked to order (with lots of tasty toppings to choose from) over hot coals so expect to wait.
+Cakes are cooked to order over hot coals (with lots of tasty toppings to choose from) be patient.
+It’s worth the wait!

 3. There’s fewer visitors – fewer crowds and easier to arrange last minute cheap flights

 What with it being low season, there are fewer tourists, meaning shorter queues and smaller crowds.
 This makes visiting Budapest in Winter also feel more authentic, which is what a lot of travellers aim for when visiting new places.
 Also, since there are fewer people wanting seats on planes flying into and out of the country, it’s much easier to find cheaper fares at the last minute.
-We found a great deal with WizzAir.
+We recommend using Kayak to find great deals on flights.

 4. Skate on Europe’s Largest Outdoor Ice Rink

 Among Budapest’s many seasonal draws is Europe’s largest outdoor ice skating rink (the Műjégpálya).
-Set on the fringes of the massive City Park, overlooking Vajdahunyad Castle (and round the corner from Szechnyi thermal bath) there are fewer prettier spots in the world to double salchow.
+Set on the fringes of the massive City Park, overlooking Vajdahunyad Castle (and round the corner from Szechnyi thermal bath) there are fewer prettier spots in the world to double-salchow.
 Skates can be rented on the spot and prices are very reasonable.
-See the opening website for times as they’re changeable.

 5. Crawl the Ruin Pubs